What is iron like?

 The reason we so rarely see pure iron is that it combines readily

-with oxygen.
+with oxygen (from the air).
 Indeed, iron's major drawback as a construction material

 Broadly, iron's compounds can be divided into two groups known as